KingTechNL/KingTech.Web.SimpleFileServer/README.md

 The SimpleFileServer is, as the name suggests, a simple file server that provides access to files via a REST API.
 Using a plugin system, the SimpleFileServer can be configured and extended with different sources.
 For example: The filesystem, or an sFTP server.
 Files can also be transformed using plugins.
 Images for example, can automatically be resized when a 'thumbnail' is requested.
 This way we dont need to store multiple sizes of the same image on the file system.
+In order to create your own plugins, the [SimpleFileServer NuGet](https://www.nuget.org/packages/KingTech.Web.SimpleFileServer.Abstract/) package can be used.

 # Deployment
 The SimpleFileServer can be deployed as a docker container.
 An example docker-compose file is provided in the repository.